scipian/rfcs/0001-customer-onboarding.md

 team
 - Onboarding team members will use the Scipian Authentication CLI to set up their kubeconfigs for interfacing Scipian.
-- The onboarding team will create a Kubernetes secret in their namespace with the AWS credentials needed for Scipian to pull Terraform state from an S3 bucket
-- Scipian will pull that state into it's own backend
-- Customer will then be onboarded and ready to use the Scipian platform

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation